birkenkrahe/org/diary.md

 ## Emacs `artist-mode`

+> "Most people that see me using it either think it’s the most
+> ridiculous thing they’ve seen, or they think it’s the coolest thing
+> since sliced bread."
+(Rob Rohan, 2015)

+I side with those who think it's cool.
+Tried this first a couple of years back when I returned to Emacs but haven't used it since.

+There is a [video demo](https://youtu.be/cIuX87Xo8Fc) (13 min) at the end Rohan's blog post.
+Here, I'm going to retrace the demo and aim at creating my own simple diagram at the end.
+I won't bother with PNG files via `ditaa` for now.

+To make the ASCII art into image files, Rohan suggests [`ditaa`](http://ditaa.sourceforge.net/), which apparently was bundled with Org in the past, but is no longer bundled with it.

 `artist` mode is built in.
 From the vignette<sup><a id="fnr.13" class="footref" href="#fn.13">13</a></sup>:

 > "Artist is an Emacs lisp package that allows you to draw lines,